 - Minor or light bleeding from the rectum after the procedure

 - Blood traces in the semen

 - Minimized urinary tract infection

 - Traces of blood in the stool

 - Frequent urge to urinate

 However, these common side effects can be challenging.
 But they only last for a few days.
 Your doctor will have informed you of these after-procedure effects.
 But if they persist for over two weeks, it is better to speak with your doctor for further clarification.

 How does Fusion biopsy work?

 The procedure is technology-driven.
 It usually involves a team of health professionals.
 Along with your urologist, a pathologist, a nurse, and a radiologist will join the health team.
-Since your doctor has certified you as the right candidate for this procedure, you might discuss the possible side effect to reduce panic.
-Your doctor will give you antibiotics and anesthesia to numb you and make the process painless.
+Since your doctor has certified you as the right candidate for this procedure, you might discuss the possible side effects to reduce panic.
+Your doctor will give you antibiotics and anaesthesia to numb you and make the process painless.